Should you use the default e-mail server or your own SMTP server?

-Prezentor uses an email server called Sendgrid to send and track emails.
-When you send an email from Prezentor it goes directly to the recipient (customer).
+Prezentor uses an e-mail server called Sendgrid to send and track e-mails.
+When you send an e-mail from Prezentor it goes directly to the recipient.

-- The downside: There is a small extra risk (approximately 2-3%) of the e-mail ending up in the recipient's spam folder.
+- Con: There is a small extra risk (approximately 2-3%) of the e-mail ending up in the recipient's spam folder.

-With this setting the email is send from Prezentor (Sendgrid) to your own SMTP server and from there to the recipient (customer)
+With this setting the e-mail is sent from Prezentor (Sendgrid) to your own SMTP server, and from there to the recipient.

-- The downside: As the email is sent from Prezentor (Sendgrid) -> Your Company -> the recipient (customer) the tracking is broken when it reaches your company.
+- Con: As the e-mail is sent from Prezentor (Sendgrid) to your server and then to the recipient, the tracking stops when it reaches your server.
 The sender will therefore first see the e-mail as being sent and then opened or clicked if applicable.
-When the recipient clicks on items in the email (fx a presentation or a file) the connection and the tracking is re-opened to Prezentor and the sender will have the statistics on what the recipient have looked at.
+When the recipient clicks on items in the e-mail (e.g. a presentation or a file) the connection and the tracking is re-opened to Prezentor and the sender will get the statistics on what the recipient looked at.

-We use this setting with our own CRM system, PipeDrive, and it works perfectly!
+We use this setting with our own CRM system, Salesforce, and it works perfectly!